 THIS POST MAY CONTAIN AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.
 PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

-I first dived in Phuket when I went on a two week trip to Thailand and Cambodia.
-But sadly, it didn’t have good visibility and there weren’t many fishes or corals as I hoped to see.
-Nothing close to the windows wallpaper I had dreamt of exploring!
+I first dived in Phuket when I went on a two-week trip to Thailand and Cambodia.
+But sadly, it didn’t have good visibility and there weren’t as many fishes or corals as I hoped to see.
+Nothing close to the Windows wallpaper I had been dreaming of for many years.
 Not even like the videos I watched at their very own dive centers.
 Bummer!!

 Getting certified in Scuba Diving

-A lot of people ask me about how did I ever think of getting certified on diving.
+A lot of people ask me how I ever thought of getting certified in diving.
 Well, I was introduced to this brilliant world of learning scuba diving by my colleague while I was interning in Bangalore.
 He wanted to get certified as an Open water diver and he signed up for a course right in Bangalore.
-The institute conducted theoretical courses in Bangalore and then practical diving lessons in Netrani island, off Murudeshwar.
+The institute conducted theoretical courses in Bangalore and then practical diving lessons on Netrani island, off Murudeshwar.
 I found it so cool that I vowed to do it sometime in the future even if it meant just for that title.